Desperate to help your struggling reader? Perhaps you’re feeling the pressure to get your child reading on grade level?

 - How old is your child?

 - Can your child rhyme?

-- Is your struggling reader able to hear sounds in isolation and then encode them into a word?
+- Is your struggling reader able to audibly hear sounds in isolation and then make them into a word?

 - Does your child have the ability to decode (sound out) words?

 - Can your child understand what he has read (reading comprehension)?

 The answers to these questions will take you one step closer to the root issues behind your child’s struggles with reading.

 - Is your child struggling to hear phonics sounds?

 - If so, it could be an auditory issue in which your child can’t “hear” the sounds.
 (Phonemic Awareness)

 - Or does he know the sounds one minute but then when asked to synthesize (combine) them, can’t do so?
 This may be an indication of trouble with Working Memory.